kyle2277/Arkadiusz2.0/README.md

 * StringUtils (Apache Commons Lang3)
   * commons-lang3

-If running in the terminal, add the path to all dependencies to the CLASSPATH variable in the makefile.
+For running in the terminal, add the paths of all dependencies to the CLASSPATH variable in the makefile.